End to End

 C) Transition Law S.H.I.E.L.D.

 Differentiating a business which is compliant from one that is not can be a difficult task for consumers and Suppliers alike.
-Consequently, we have created a recognition and accreditation system for compliant businesses called Transition Law S.H.I.E.L.D.
+Consequently, we have created a voluntary recognition and accreditation system for businesses called Transition Law S.H.I.E.L.D.

 1) The SHIELD programme is Free of Charge to any compliant business.
 It can be used to demonstrate GDPR

-business which is only available to compliant firms.
+only available to compliant firms.

 2) Every SHIELD Holder is allocated a page on the Transition Law SHIELD Web portal which they can link to their